rrgmc/helm-render-ui/README.md

 `helm-render-ui` is a command-line tool to preview rendered Helm templates.

+Features:
+* load from a local chart path, or a remote Helm repository URL.
+* can set one or more value files using `-f`.
+* opens a webpage in a local HTTP server.
+* downloads dependencies automatically.

 ## Install

 Get an executable from the [releases](https://github.com/rrgmc/helm-render-ui/releases) page, or if you have a